rcpch/digital-growth-charts-server/docs/dev-documentation/python-development.md

 ### Managing Python versions, and dependencies such as libraries

 * We are using Python 3.8.0 currently for these algorithms.
 There are tools available to help you manage multiple different Python versions on the same machine.
 We are using `pyenv` here, however there are other ways to solve this problem, and you may already have a preferred method, in which case you should be able to use that.
-* Similiarly, if you `pip install` all of the dependencies in `requirements.txt` globally on your machine, then you can encounter problems if you develop other Python applications on the same machine, for example if you need different versions of the same library.
+* Similarly, if you `pip install` all of the dependencies in `requirements.txt` globally on your machine, then you can encounter problems if you develop other Python applications on the same machine, for example if you need different versions of the same library.
 The solution to this is to use `pyenv-virtualenv` which is an extension to `pyenv` which helps you to manage separate 'environments' for each Python project you work on.
 * If you install and set up `pyenv` then the correct Python version will be selected automatically when you navigate to the directory containing this repository, because of the file `.python-version`

 ### Installing `pyenv`